RABBI JACK MOLINE

 PRESIDENT, INTERFAITH ALLIANCE

 Jack Moline is President of Interfaith Alliance.
 In a career spanning four decades, he has established himself as a powerful voice fighting for religious freedom for all Americans, regardless of their faith or belief system.
 As a rabbi, he has worked to create common ground between people of diverse religious and secular backgrounds.
-As an advocate, he has led efforts to secure services for this disabled, increase the supply of affordable housing, promote marriage equality, ensure pay equity and especially, protect civil rights for people of all faiths and sexual orientations.
+As an advocate, he has led efforts to protect religion and government from each other, promote marriage equality and especially, protect civil rights for people of all faiths and sexual orientations.

 A native of Chicago, he holds the title of Rabbi Emeritus of Agudas Achim Congregation in Alexandria, Virginia, where he served for 27 years.
 Rabbi Moline is an adjunct faculty member of the Jewish Theological Seminary and the Virginia Theological Seminary, educating future leaders in the Jewish, Christian and Muslim faith communities.